swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 * Task group type parameter renames: `TaskGroup<TaskResult>` becomes `ChildTaskResult` resulting in: `public func withTaskGroup<ChildTaskResult, GroupResult>(of childTaskResultType: ChildTaskResult.Type, returning returnType: GroupResult.Type = GroupResult.self, body: (inout TaskGroup<ChildTaskResult>) async throws -> GroupResult) async rethrows -> GroupResult` resulting in a more readable call site: `withTaskGroup(of: Int.self)` and optionally `withTaskGroup(of: Int.self, returning: Int.self)`
 * For now remove `startingChildTasksOn` from `withTaskGroup` since this is only doable with Custom Executors which are pending review still.
 * Move `Task.withCancellationHandler` to a top level function `withTaskCancellationHandler` which reads more logically, as it does not create a task by itself.
+* Make `group.spawn` return `TaskGroup.Spawned` that serves both the purpose of knowing if the task was `spawned.successfully` and also obtaining the `Task.Handle` of a successfully spawned task.
+Thanks to Paulo Faria for reminding us to revisit this topic.

 ### Pitch changes